hanjunlee21/SeroHet/README.txt

-	a single .txt file containing the names of the seroprotein (#seroproteins-by-1) nomenclature should be identical to that in the library/SeroHet.v.1.0.txt a single .txt file containing the group IDs (#groups-by-1)
+	a single .txt file containing the names of the seroprotein (#seroproteins-by-1) nomenclature should be identical to that in the library/SeroHet.v.1.0.txt a single .txt file containing the group IDs (#groups-by-1) non-cancer data should be labeled as "Healthy Control"

 For detailed descriptions on SeroHet, please refer to:
 Lee H, Kim SY, Kim DW, Park YS, Hwang JH, Cho S, and Cho JY.